 Best alternative for: Game and instruction manual designers.

-This free, open source software launched in 1999, and you can see details of every software update since then on the Art of Illusion “history” page.
-Like most open source platforms, this software has an engaged user community — through forums and the design gallery, users share information and explain how they used the platform’s tools to create specific effects.
-Users can also download the source code, specify a new language for all property values, and submit it to the administrator to request a translated version of Art of Illusion.
+Art of Illusion is one of the best free alternatives to SketchUp.
+The open source software was launched in 1999, and you can see details of every software update since then on the Art of Illusion “history” page.
+Like most open source software platforms, this software has an engaged user community — through forums and the design gallery, users share information and explain how they used the platform’s tools to create specific effects.
+Users can also download the source code, specify a new language for all property values, and submit it to the administrator to request a translated pro version of Art of Illusion.

 This is one of those alternatives to SketchUp that has some surprisingly sophisticated features — UV mapping, mesh editing, and texture layering, for example.
 With an array of scripts and plug-ins available, Art of Illusion can be expanded and customized for different types of users.
 But if you’re looking for photorealistic, presentation-ready images, this is probably not the best platform for you.